 The EPA advises that the maximum acceptable Enterococci bacteria count is 104 in any single sample of marine water at a designated beach area.
 The full description of the 1986 EPA Water Quality Criteria for Bacteria can be found here.

-Five local beaches will be monitored from June 2018 to September 2018.
-You can find recent reports by clinking the link of the beach location you are interested in viewing below.
+Five local beaches will be monitored from June 2019 to September 2019.
+You can find recent reports by clicking the link of the beach location you are interested in viewing below.

 Weekly Reports 2018